balderdashy/angularSails/docs/reference/angular-sails-socket.md

-## angularSails API (Proposed)
+## angularSails

+##THIS IS A PROTOTYPE - NOT FOR PRODUCTION USE !

-# angularSails
+# sailsSocket
-This is the core angularSails module, and the only *required* module to use angularSails, other than the socket.io client.
+This is the core communications module, and the only *required* module to use angularSails, other than the socket.io client.

 It exposes a `sailsSocketFactory` singleton that is used to open connection to a Sails instance.

+It returns an instance of a ` sailsSocket ` - a wrapped connection that:
+- adds http-style methods that return promises
+- integrates socket messages into Angular's digest loop, so you don't have to do $scope.$apply everywhere.
+- allows you to forward socket messages via Angular's $broadcast / $on event system.

 ## Usage